r-bar/dramatiq_cached_results/README.md

 # dramatiq_cached_results
-This is a simple POC to see if it is possible to use dramatiq's results middleware to cache based on arguments instead of generating unique keys per message.
+This is a simple POC to see if it is possible to use dramatiq's `Results` middleware to cache based on arguments instead of generating unique keys per message.
 The new caching middleware is in the `cache` module. `app.py` is a simple test to see if it works.

 ## Running
 ```
 docker-compose build
 docker-compose run app